 The Ch N parameters are repeated for each channel in the line.
 (There are 23 channels if you use PRI signaling and 24 channels if you use robbed-bit.)
-For detailed information about each parameter, see the MAX Reference Guide.
+For detailed information about each parameter, see the Reference Guide for your MAX.